- Recent Updates for Schools

 - Smart Home Technologies for Independent Living

 This guide provides information on how smart home devices can benefit persons with disabilities and caregivers.
-Learn more about how these devices can be customised to increase ease of use over everyday appliances and improve accessibility at home.
+Learn more about how these devices can be customized to increase ease of use over everyday appliances and improve accessibility at home.

 - Virtual reality (VR) modules can help caregivers better understand how their loved ones experience the world as well as teach them life skills.